Lurch Deductive Engine

 isSubset(other) → {boolean}

-The usual $\subseteq$ relation from mathematics.
+The usual relation from mathematics.
 Test whether this set is a subset of the other passed as a parameter, returning true/false.

 Parameters